What are you looking for in a new owner?

 Yes absolutely, we would be offended if you weren't interested in meeting our wonderful mummies, they deserve a lot of attention after all the time and dedication they have put into raising their beautiful pups!

-Most of the time we use our own stud dogs, so you will be able to meet daddy too - but in some situations we may have used stud dogs that we do not own, of course if this is the case we will not have the father here to view.
+Most of the time we use our own stud dogs, so you will be able to meet daddy too - but in some situations we may have used stud dogs that we do not own or they live with a Guardian family, of course if this is the case we will not have the father here to view.

 When can i bring my puppy home?